What Are Chives Used For? (Why You Need Them In Your Garden!)

 3. Add chopped chive leaves to salads

-4. Mix them into beaten egg for your omelettes just before cooking
+4. Mix them into beaten egg for your omelettes just before cooking.
+Yummy!

 5. Plant them in your vegetable patch around crops that are vulnerable to pests.
 These pesky critters do not like the smell of chives!